 The Corporation was formed for the purpose of financing and constructing flood control projects and improvements.
-Once a flood control project is completed, any land or easements purchased by the Corporation during the project is conveyed to Fort Bend County and is then maintained by the Fort Bend County Drainage District.
-Fort Bend County then records the land and easements as infrastructure in its annual financial statements.
+Once a flood control project is completed, any land or easements purchased by the Corporation during the project is conveyed to the District and is then maintained by the District.
+The District then records the land and easements as infrastructure in its annual financial statements.
 Therefore, the Corporation does not record any capital assets.